LinguaPhylo/linguaPhylo.github.io/tutorials/time-stamped-data.md

 {% include_relative time-stamped-data/lphy_datablock.html %}
 {:/}

+***

 Our data here consist of molecular alignments and the sample dates.

 We start by parsing the latter with regular expression `"s(\d+)"` when defining some options in `options={}`.
-This tells LPhy how to extract the sample times from the NEXUS file, and then we specify that we want to read those times as dates (i.e., __forward__ in time, with the root time being 0.0).
+This tells LPhy how to extract the sample times from the NEXUS file, and then we specify that we want to read those times as ages (i.e., __backward__ in time, with the youngest sample time being 0.0).

 In order to check if you have set the sample times correctly, click the graphical component `taxa` and check the column `Age`.
-The most recent sequences (i.e., `2002`) should have an `Age` of 0.0, while all other tips should be > 0.0.
+The most recent sequences (i.e., from 2002 and that end with `s102`) should have an `Age` of 0.0, while all other tips should be > 0.0.

 Then we must parse the molecular alignments.
-Note that our open reading frame (ORF) starts in position 3, which must be reflected by the arguments with pass on to the `charset()`
+Note that our open reading frame (ORF) starts in position 3, which must be reflected by the arguments we pass on to the `charset()`
 function: first (`"3-629\3"`), second (`"1-629\3"`) and third (`"2-629\3"`) codon positions.
+Finally, we use the last three lines to set the number of loci `L`, the number of taxa `n`, and the taxa themselves `taxa`.

 ### Model block